gongqilin/API/getting_started/making_requests_for_data.md

     </tr>
 </table>

 The above URI will return the list of all available funds.
 There are different variations in retrieving data.
-This will be explained in detail in the [Resource Requests section](../resource_requests/README.md).
+This will be explained in more detail in the [Resource Requests section](../resource_requests/README.md).

-However, the client application needs to pass in the access token and token type as header information in the request, as per the following table:
+However, the client application needs to pass the access token and token type as header information in the request, as per the following table:

 <table>
     <tr>